Let’s look at how to edit Design Ideas in PowerPoint.

 I use this all the time.
 I do not mind telling you that I’m not creative.

-I know what I like when I look at it and see it, so I skim through these all the time, looking for slides that are going to make my PowerPoint presentation have a little bit more 'pizazz'.
+I know what I like when I look at it, so I skim through these all the time, looking for slides that will give my PowerPoint presentation a little bit more ‘pizazz’.

-But what I found, was when I wanted to edit design ideas slides and make changes to the objects that were on the slide, I couldn't select them.
+But what I found was that when I wanted to edit design ideas slides and make changes to the objects on them, I couldn’t select them.

 However, when I used the Selection Pane, I could!